ticktac-project/extra-tools/benchtools/README.md

 The `name` is the copied from the benchmark specification.
 Then, the file contains one `stats` entry for each instance of each model.
 Only the entries corresponding to instances of model `A` are shown above for readability.
 In the example above, `A 2` corresponds to the runs of the programs on the instances of model `A` with parameter `2`.

-Each `stats` entry has a dictionnary of statistics for each program in the benchmark.
+Each `stats` entry has a dictionary of statistics for each program in the benchmark.
 For `A 2`, we find an entry for the first program `reach` and a second entry for the other program `covreach`.
 For each of them, the file contains the statistics specified in the benchmark file presented in the previous section.
 It also contains a `status` information.
-The `status` can be `success` when the run was successfull, `timeout` if the run has timed out, `skipped` when the run was skipped (i.e. the program has not been run on the instance), and `error` when an error occurred.
+The `status` can be `success` when the run was successful, `timeout` if the run has timed out, `skipped` when the run was skipped (i.e. the program has not been run on the instance), and `error` when an error occurred.

 In our example, program `reach` timed out on instance `A 3`.
 Then it was not run on instance `A 4` (`status` is `skipped`) since `skip_on_timeout` is `True` in the benchmark specification.
 Thus the program `reach` is not run on any subsequent instance of model `A`.
 However, it restarts running from the first instance of the next model (model `B` is our example).